National Library Week

 Questions and Answers Is What We Do!

-This year’s national theme is "Welcome to the Library,” and the William D. Block Memorial Law Library is eager to make you feel welcome by encouraging you to ask questions and get answers.
+This year’s national theme is "Connect with Your Library,” and the William D. Block Memorial Law Library is eager to make you feel welcome by encouraging you to ask questions and get answers.
 After all, isn’t that what the Law Library is for?